apostrophecms/docs/docs/reference/module-options.md

 ### `slugPrefix`

 Set `slugPrefix` to a string to prepend all [slugs](glossary.md#slug) for docs of this type.
-This can be useful to help prevent slugs, which must be unique for each doc in the database, from being reserved in some cases.
+This can prevent slugs, which must be unique to each doc, from being reserved in some cases.
 For example, Apostrophe image docs have the `slugPrefix` value of `'image-'` so images, which do not typically have public pages, do not accidentally reserve a more reader-friendly slug.

 #### Example